FileCache Swiftlet

 Managed File Caches

-The FileCache Swiftlet allows administrators to define one or more named file caches, each backed by a local directory.
-Each cache can be enabled or disabled individually and has configurable limits for maximum cache size (in MB), maximum file size, maximum number of files, and default file expiration.
-Files are stored persistently and tracked via registry queues.
-The cache ensures consistency between the registry and the actual files on disk, cleaning up orphaned files or registry entries as needed.
+The FileCache Swiftlet allows you to define multiple named file caches, each corresponding to a local directory on the router.
+Each cache can be enabled or disabled, and its storage location, size limits, and operational parameters are individually configurable.
+Files are stored persistently on disk, and each cache maintains its own registry of files, including metadata such as file key, name, size, digest, expiration, and custom properties.
+The cache ensures consistency between the file registry and the actual files on disk, automatically cleaning up orphaned or expired files as needed.

 Configuration Example: